anasibrahimi/sys-gestion-absence/README.md

 ## English

 ### Overview
-this app is a comprehensive absence management system built with Laravel framework.
-It provides educational institutions with tools to manage student attendance, track absences, generate reports, and maintain academic records efficiently.bsen
+This app is a comprehensive absence management system built with Laravel framework.
+It provides educational institutions with tools to manage student attendance, track absences, generate reports, and maintain academic records efficiently.

 ### Features
-- **User Authentication**: Secure login system with session management
+- **User Authentication**: Secure login and registration system with session management
 - **Student Management**: Add, edit, and delete student records
 - **Class Management**: Organize students into classes and programs
 - **Teacher Management**: Manage teacher information and assignments